MicrosoftDocs/visualstudio-docs/docs/ide/how-to-view-save-and-configure-build-log-files.md

    You can generate build logs by running MSBuild directly from the command line by using the `-fileLogger` (`-fl`) command-line option.
 For more information, see [Obtain build logs with MSBuild](../msbuild/obtaining-build-logs-with-msbuild.md).

+<a name="to-change-the-amount-of-information-included-in-the-build-log"></a>

-## Specify information verbosity for build logs
+## Specify data verbosity for build logs

 You can specify how much information to include in the build log files.
-The amount of information in the log file columns is measured as *logger verbosity*.
+The amount of data in the log file columns is measured as *logger verbosity*.
 The number of log file rows represent *messages collected*.
 The log verbosity (column values) affects the types of logged messages (row values). **Quiet** verbosity produces minimal logging in the build output. **Diagnostic** is the most verbose setting and generates log files with all possible data.

-The following table shows what types of messages are logged based on the log verbosity setting:
+The following table shows what types of messages are collected based on the logger verbosity:

 | Message type / Verbosity           | Quiet | Minimal | Normal | Detailed | Diagnostic |
 |------------------------------------|:-----:|:-------:|:------:|:--------:|:----------:|